Makopo/sublime-text-lsl/README.md

 The same steps to deactivate it.

 Note that you need to have this bundle in "LSL" package directory to use it.

+### Changing Snippet Insertion Style

+You can change insertion style of snippets from default BSD style to K&R style.

+To activate it, use the menu item `Preferences -> Package Settings -> LSL/OSSL -> K&R Style`.

+The same steps to deactivate it.